ZahariaI/Tarom-Jira/Manual_Testing_Project_For__Tarom.md

 <h4>1.1.5 Risks detected</h4>

 <h5>Project risks:</h5>
-Reputation of the company   - Due to the strikes and non-compliance with flight times faced by the Tarom company, passenger confidence
+ <li>Reputation of the company   - Due to the strikes and non-compliance with flight times faced by the Tarom company, passenger confidence
                               has dropped considerably and is affecting the sale of tickets;

-Currency risk               - The increase and change in the exchange rate.
+ <li>Currency risk               - The increase and change in the exchange rate.
 In all developed countries, promotional rates are used for
                               overflight services provided to national companies, for this reason the involvement of the Ministry of
                               Transport is required

-Optimizing SkyTeam benefits - Associating or expanding the cooperation network with partners can bring more financial benefits
+ <li>Optimizing SkyTeam benefits - Associating or expanding the cooperation network with partners can bring more financial benefits

 <h5> Product risks: </h5>